MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

    > [!div class="mx-imgBorder"]
    > ![Approved transitions](media/facility-manager-phase-transition-form-approved.png  "Approve transitions")

 5. Select **Save & Close**.
-Transition **Review Status** is updated and appropriate back end process are triggered to move the facility to the targeted reopen phase.
+Transition **Review Status** is updated and appropriate back-end processes are triggered to move the facility to the targeted reopen phase.

 ### Reject transitions